-Czech delegation visits Taiwan despite Chinese criticism
+Czech officials visit Taiwan as China threatens retaliation

 Taiwan Economics Minister Wang Mei-hua said the delegation’s visit was bringing real economic benefits to the two sides.

-In addition, Wang said the visit stood as “proof to the world that no matter how big the pressure is, how difficult the situation is, nothing can stop Taiwan and the Czech Republic’s determination to defend freedom, democracy and protect human rights.”
+Wang said the visit also stood as “proof to the world that no matter how big the pressure is, how difficult the situation is, nothing can stop Taiwan and the Czech Republic’s determination to defend freedom, democracy and protect human rights.”

-Taiwan’s high-tech companies are major investors in the Czech Republic, while the country’s robust democracy marks a stark contrast to China’s authoritarian Communist Party system.
+Taiwan’s high-tech companies are major investors in the Czech Republic, while the island’s robust democracy marks a stark contrast to China’s authoritarian Communist Party system.

-During his visit, Vystrcil is due to meet with Taiwanese President Tsai Ing-wen, who is detested by Beijing for her assertions of the island’s independence.
+During his visit, Vystrcil is to meet with Taiwanese President Tsai Ing-wen, who is detested by Beijing for her assertions of the island’s independence.

 Vystrcil’s six-day visit to Taiwan was prompted in part by complaints from the Czech side that China was introducing unwanted political elements into their relations.